 I stared at my computer and began sobbing.
 A good ugly cry with sobs so hard they wracked my entire body.
 This went on for a good 10 minutes.
 I finally pulled it together, offered up a prayer of gratitude and started thinking about how I could use this gift to bless others.
 The moment was too good not to share.

-Of course the first thought that many of you might have is “Why did it take so long?”
+Your first thought may be “Why did it take so long?”

-Some of the delay was by choice but more often than not it was circumstance.
+Some of the delays were by choice but more often than not it was circumstance.

 So, I’m going to share my journey of achieving my dream because someone out there needs to read it so they themselves won’t give up on their dream.

 I’m also going to share with you the knowledge that I learned outside of the classroom during those 31 years.
 Because that is probably even more important.
 Number one, we are all geniuses.
 Start believing that now.
 Each and every one of us has something that we are good at.

 I believe the above quote by Albert Einstein is 100% true.

 School and life has not always been easy for me.
 You can read more about that in the Ultimate DIY Part I post HERE.

 Growing up and attending elementary school in the 1970’s I excelled in art and English.
 Everything else was a real struggle.
 I heard the words “Stupid”, “Moron” and “Idiot” more times than I care to admit.

 I would be in my 30’s before being diagnosed with Attention Deficit Syndrome (A.D.D.).
 I proceeded to learn new skills to assist me in dealing with, and overcoming, this challenge and turning it into a positive.